tbjers/modbus-renogy/README.md

 The end state will be to pull required stats and formatted into a payload for ingestion into an InfluxDb instance.

+## main.py
+`main.py` drags the stats out of the controller into a json format.

+## mqtt.py
-Please copy config.py.example to config.py and input your own creds and MQTT
+Copy `mqttConfig.py.example` to `mqttConfig.py` and configure your own variables.

+Use `mqtt.py` to pull the stats from `main.py` and send them to an mqtt topic.